 - 1. Unauthenticated user requests to see Container A. - a.
 The user is assigned the user principal "EVERYONE". - b.
 The authorization delegate intercepts the request, gets the ACLs for Container A: "EVERYONE" => "reader" and "johndoe" => "admin". - c.
 The authorization delegate compares the user principal "EVERYONE" to the principals in Container A's ACLs, and sees that "EVERYONE" matches.
 The effective role for this request is "reader", the role paired with the principal "EVERYONE" on the Container. - d.
 The authorization delegate sees if the role "reader" can view the Container; it can. - e.
 The authorization delegate returns "yes", and the request proceeds. - 2.
 Unauthenticated user requests to see binary 1 on Container A. - a.
 The user is assigned the user principal "EVERYONE". - b.
 The authorization delegate intercepts the request, gets the ACLs for binary 1: "johndoe" => "admin". - c.
 The authorization delegate compares the user principal "EVERYONE" to the principals in binary 1's ACLs, but does not find a match. - d.
 The authorization delegate returns "no", and the request is denied. - 3.
 Unauthenticated user requests to delete Container B. - a.
 The user is assigned the user principal "EVERYONE". - b.
 The authorization delegate intercepts the request, gets the ACLs for Container B: "EVERYONE" => "reader" and "johndoe" => "admin". c.
-The authorization delegate compares the principal "EVERYONE" to the principals in Container B's ACLs, and sees that "EVERYONE" - c.
-The authorization delegate compares the principal "EVERYONE" to the principals in Container B's ACLs, and sees that "EVER matches.
+The authorization delegate compares the principal "EVERYONE" to the principals in Container B's ACLs, and sees that "EVERYONE" - matches.
 The effective role for this request is "reader", the role paired with the principal "EVERYONE" on the Container. - d.
-The authorization delegate sees if the role "reader", the role paired with the principal "te - e.
-The authorization delegate returns "no", and the request is denied. - 4.
+The authorization delegate sees if the role "reader" can delete the Container; it cannot. - e.
+The authorization delegate sees if the role reader can delete the container, it c - 4.
 John Doe requests to update binary 1 on Container A. - a.
 The user is assigned the user principals "johndoe" and "EVERYONE". - b.
 The authorization delegate intercepts the request, gets the ACLs for binary 1: "johndoe" => "admin". - c.
 The authorization delegate compares the user principals "johndoe" and "EVERYONE" to the principals in binary's ACLs, and sees that "johndoe" matches.
 The effective role for this request is "admin", the role paired with the principal "johndoe" on the Container. - d.
 The authorization delegate sees if the role "admin" can update the Container; it can. - e.
 The authorization delegate returns "yes", and the request proceeds.